-Earn a Bachelor of Arts in Urban Studies in a program open to transfer students, working adults, and other nontraditional undergraduates.
+Earn a Bachelor of Arts in Urban Studies in a program open to transfer students, adults, and other nontraditional undergraduates.

 The New School offers the Bachelor of Arts degree in Urban Studies as part of the university's suite of cross-divisional, interdisciplinary undergraduate programs, which are designed to prepare students for the new careers of the 21st century.